BabylonJS/OldDocumentationSite/content/features/controls/imageFilter.md

----
-PG_TITLE: How To Use the Image Filter Control
----

 # Image Filter Control

 The Babylon.js Filter Control is a web control built on top of Babylon.js in order to apply filter to pictures in web pages.